w3f/polkadot-wiki/docs/learn/how-to/mnemonic-invalid.md

   * All the words are spelled correctly.
 You can check them against [this list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) to ensure they are spelled properly.

+  * The words are entered in the correct order.

   * You enter the words in small letters only.

   * You use only one space between the words and no space or new line at the end or beginning.